sighupio/brew-github-private-download-strategy/README.md

 ## Release a new version

-- Update the gemspec
+- Bump the version in the `brew-github-private-download-strategy.gemspec` file
-- Create a corresponding tag on Github
+- Publish a corresponding tag on Github